spcornelius/RCBasins/README.md

-# NextGenRCBasins
+# RCBasins
-`NextGenRCBasins` is a Julia package that implements the [Next Generation Reservoir Computing](https://www.nature.com/articles/s41467-021-25801-2) (NGRC) framework for data-driving learning of dynamical systems, and applies it to the problem of predicting [basins of attraction](https://www.scholarpedia.org/article/Basin_of_attraction) in the [Magnetic Pendulum](https://ima.org.uk/13908/chaos-in-the-magnetic-pendulum/) system.
+`RCBasins` is a Julia package that implements the [Next Generation Reservoir Computing](https://www.nature.com/articles/s41467-021-25801-2) (NGRC) framework for data-driving learning of dynamical systems, and applies it to the problem of predicting [basins of attraction](https://www.scholarpedia.org/article/Basin_of_attraction) in the [Magnetic Pendulum](https://ima.org.uk/13908/chaos-in-the-magnetic-pendulum/) system.

 # Overview
 This package defines methods to train and simulate NGRC models from time series data, and implements the magnetic pendulum dynamics (see `MagneticPendulum`).
 It also includes utility functions for mapping the basins of attraction according to either the real Magnetic Pendulum ODEs or a trained NGRC model in parallel using multiple CPUs.

 # System Requirements
 ## Hardware requirements
-`NextGenRCBasins` requires only a standard computer with sufficient RAM to store and operate on training data sets of the specified size.
+`RCBasins` requires only a standard computer with sufficient RAM to store and operate on training data sets of the specified size.

 ## Software Requirements